• Skip to primary navigation

 Chocolate Raspberry Cake

-This chocolate raspberry cake has moist chocolate layers, a homemade raspberry compote filling, and a smooth ganache drip.
-Rich, fruity, and perfect for any celebration.
+Chocolate raspberry cake with moist chocolate layers, a tangy raspberry filling, and a glossy chocolate ganache drip.

-Slice of chocolate raspberry cake on a plate with ganache and fresh raspberries
+slice of chocolate raspberry cake with ganache and fresh raspberries

-I love making this chocolate raspberry cake when I need a dessert that looks gorgeous but is simple enough to bake at home.
+I make this chocolate raspberry cake when I want a layer cake that looks “wow” but still feels doable at home.

 Why you'll love this recipe